FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Experiments

 \subsubsection{Experiment Setup}

-\textbf{Environment.} We use PyFlex~\cite{li2018learning} as our physics simulator and Blender~\cite{blender} for rendering.
-The initial state of the garment includes random rotation around the z-axis (vertical axis), random flipping, and some randomly generated wrinkles.
-We use the RGB from the robot's head-mounted D436 camera as the single-view visual input.
-The complete action space consists of the XYZ coordinates of both grippers, as well as the gripper's open-close state, resulting in a total of 8 dimensions.
-We assume that the height of the table is known and fixed.
+\textbf{\\} \textbf{Environment.} We use PyFlex~\cite{li2018learning} as the physics simulator and Blender~\cite{blender} for rendering.
+The initial garment state includes random rotation around the z-axis (vertical axis), random flipping, and randomly generated wrinkles.
+We use the RGB images from the robot's head-mounted D436 camera as single-view visual input.
+The complete action space consists of the XYZ coordinates of both grippers, as well as the grippers’ open–close states, resulting in a total of 8 dimensions.
+We use inverse kinematics (IK) to compute the robot’s joint angles from the end-effector pose.
+During IK solving, we constrain only the grippers to remain parallel to the table, leaving the other two rotational degrees of freedom unconstrained.
+The table height is assumed to be known and fixed.
+Each demonstration trajectory has approximately 120 steps.
+During testing, a trajectory is considered terminated if it exceeds 300 steps or if the movement distance between consecutive actions is less than \SI{1}{\milli\meter}.

-Each demonstration trajectory has a length of around 120 steps.
-During testing, a trajectory is considered terminated if it exceeds 300 steps or if the movement distance between consecutive actions is less than 1 mm.
+\textbf{Asset.} For each garment category, we generate 1,000 training instances using our proposed asset generation pipeline.
+During testing, an additional set of 100 previously unseen garments is used.
+For the table and scene backgrounds, we randomly sample a collection of indoor assets downloaded from PolyHaven~\cite{polyhaven}.
+For real-world testing, we use 10 unseen garments, as shown in Figure~\ref{fig:real_world_assets}.

-\textbf{Metric.} To automatically determine the success of folding in simulation, we first run the keypoint-based policy on a perfectly initialized garment configuration.
-We refer to the resulting garment mesh as \textit{mesh\_gt}.
-During model evaluation, we compare the final folded mesh \textit{mesh\_eval} with \textit{mesh\_gt}.
-After aligning the two meshes with an arbitrary rigid-body rotation and translation, folding is considered successful if the average vertex-wise error is below \SI{0.4}{\milli\meter}.
-In the real world, the success of folding is determined by human experts.
+\textbf{Metric.} To automatically determine folding success in simulation, we first run the keypoint-based policy on a perfectly initialized garment configuration.
+The resulting garment mesh is referred to as \textit{mesh\_gt}.
+During model evaluation, the final folded mesh, \textit{mesh\_eval}, is compared with \textit{mesh\_gt}.
+After aligning the two meshes by an arbitrary rigid-body rotation and translation, we compute the Euclidean distances between all pairs of corresponding vertices and define their average as the evaluation metric.
+Folding is considered successful if the average vertex distance is below \SI{0.4}{\milli\meter}.
+In real-world experiments, folding success is determined by human experts.

-\textbf{Asset.} For each category of garment, we generate 1,000 training instances using our proposed asset generation pipeline.
-During testing, we use an additional set of 100 previously unseen garments.
-For the background of the table and the scene, we randomly sample a collection of indoor assets downloaded from PolyHaven~\cite{polyhaven}.
-For real-world testing, we use 10 unseen garments.
+\textbf{Data generation cost.} Simulation and rendering are computationally intensive for this task, with high demands on both CPU and GPU resources.
+We use AMD EPYC 7543 CPUs (128 cores in total) and 8 NVIDIA RTX 4090 GPUs to perform the simulation and rendering.
+Generating 1,000 trajectories requires approximately one day.